 So you’ve tried all the above tactics and your child STILL isn’t getting done what needs to be done.
-First of all, take a deep breath and try your best (I know it’s difficult) not to force your child to do what he needs to with punishment.
+First of all, take a deep breath and try your best (I know it’s difficult) not to force your child to do what he needs to do.

 Instead, reflect for a minute on the fact that your child is still maturing.
 He needs to learn responsibility for when he’s an adult, and sometimes that skill takes practice and time to acquire.

-In this situation – with the task still not complete – jump into a problem-solving mode.
+In this situation – with the task incomplete – jump into a problem-solving mode.
 Ask your child what he plans to do to complete the task and how he can make sure the task is completed on time in the future.
-It’s OK to show your disappointment but also show your desire to see your child be successful too.
+It’s OK to show your disappointment but also show your desire to see your child be successful.

 Use praise that motivates